davidjpy/jtravel/README.md

 * Edit your profile.
 * Create, update & delete post.
 * Add post to favourite & bookmark.
-* other small features, such as unmute background video, toggle dark theme, links to external website
+* Other small features, such as unmute background video, toggle dark theme, links to external website

-## Development Dependencies